ynaka81/emulambda/README.md

 optional arguments:
+  -h, --help            show this help message and exit -r ROLE, --role ROLE  ARN of the role to execute your Lambda function (your
+                        user must have AssumeRole priviledge and your user ARN must be in Lambda's execution role TrustedPolicy).
-  -h, --help            show this help message and exit -s, --stream          Treat `eventfile` as a Line-Delimited JSON stream.
+  -s, --stream          Treat `eventfile` as a Line-Delimited JSON stream.
   -t TIMEOUT, --timeout TIMEOUT
                         Execution timeout in seconds.
 Default is 300, the AWS